PowerShell/PowerShell-RFC/1-Draft/RFCNNNN-Dispose-Script-Block.md

 ### Behaviour

-The `dispose{}` block _does not_ guarantee output, but neither does it prevent it.

-- If output is received from the `dispose{}` block during normal command operation, it will be sent along the pipeline as per usual.
-- If output is received from the `dispose{}` block during a halting pipeline, it will be **discarded**.
-    - A halting pipeline may occur either due to a normal terminating error being thrown from within the pipeline, or from a Ctrl+C / pipeline stop.
+The `dispose{}` block silently **discards** anything submitted to the success output stream from within it.

-As a result, documentation should advise that `dispose{}` is _not intended_ for any standard output and the limitations of doing so.
+Documentation should advise that `dispose{}` is _not intended_ for any standard output and will completely ignore it.
-Additionally, all other PowerShell data streams are accessible from `dispose{}`, meaning there is no issue using any of the following streams from within `dispose{}`:
+Additionally, all other PowerShell data streams are accessible from `dispose{}`, meaning there is no issue sending data using any of the following streams from within `dispose{}`:

 - Error
 - Warning